 The I-20 form will normally show your major as "Liberal Arts," because naturally you have not yet declared a major.
-If for any reason you want a specific major offered at F&M to be indicated, let us know now.

 We must put your family name and first name (not middle name) exactly as they appear in your passport; please be sure we have the proper form of your name and correct country of birth.
 If your passport and I-20 show different names in any way, there will be lasting complications.